zeek/package-manager/doc/quickstart.rst

 It's common to have limited network/internet access on the systems where Bro is deployed.
-To accomodate those scenarios, :program:`bro-pkg` can be used as normally on a system that does have network access and create bundles of its package installation environment using the :ref:`bundle command <bundle-command>`.
+To accomodate those scenarios, :program:`bro-pkg` can be used as normally on a system that *does* have network access to create bundles of its package installation environment.
 Those bundles can then be transferred to the deployment systems via whatever means are appropriate (SSH, USB flash drive, etc).

 For example, on the package management system you can do typical package management tasks, like install and update packages: